pixelogik/postwall/README.md

   "author": "Mister Sunshine"
 }

-To get all the posted messages to a GET on http://localhost:8080/posts and it will return JSON with all the posts, something like:
+To get all the posted messages do a GET on http://localhost:8080/posts and it will return JSON with all the posts, something like:

 [
     {